nsip/nias2/README.md

-*All files in this repository are subject to copyright under the Apache 2.0 license.
+*All files in this repository are licensed under Apache 2.0.
 For a full description of the license [click this link](LICENSE).*

 # nias2